 Blending perfume at home is a great place to start your journey with scent.
 You’ll be in the comfort of your own space, free to formulate through trial and error, take your time and learn in a way that suits you.

-Experimenting with ingredients sets will help you learn the smells of each individual note, a process which is the starting point to becoming a perfumers – it is how they create their palettes!
+If you prefer just experimenting with ingredients sets will help you learn the smells of each individual note, a process which is the starting point to becoming a perfumers – it is how they create their palettes!
 We created a comprehensive How-To beginners guide to blending fragrances at home, with some very handy tips, which we urge you to take a look at if you’re embarking on the path of fragrance creation at home.

 For the serious ones